-With a third-party tool such as Dreamweaver, you can use your own software to rename the file, then reupload your file to replace the default "Under Construction" page we provided.
+With a third-party tool such as Dreamweaver, you can use your own software to rename the file, then re-upload your file to replace the default "Under Construction" page we provided.

-If File Manager won't let you rename the page you selected, you may need to delete the default index.html file first.)
+If File Manager won't let you rename the page you selected, you may need to delete the default index.html file first.